M-Sayed/Algorithms/README.md

-# Rubalgos - Ruby Algorithms
+# Algorithms
-Implementing common algorithms and data structures in Ruby.
+Implementing and practicing algorithms and data structures in Ruby and/or C++.

-# Memories
-I was using C++ and I used to write this kind of things with it.
+# Why in Ruby?
+Isn't C++ enough?
+I used to program these funny stuff in C++, but currently I spend most of my day using Ruby, and I enjoy it a lot, so why not?

 # Purpose
-This repo exists only for the sake of memories retrieval, that's what I used to have fun with when I was practicing for ACM ICPC competitions.

-Now, as I have fun with Ruby too, I decided to increase that fun by holding these memories and writing these useful things again, but this time in Ruby.
+I spent more than a year away from competitive programming, and my brain got oxidised, so I need to brush it up again. :D

+Writing these stuff with Ruby to increase the fun level to its maxima.

 # How it works
-I only write these things only when I need it or when I've a spare time and instead of feeling bored, I go and write some Ruby code instead.
+I only write these things only when I need it or when I've a spare time and instead of feeling bored, I go and write some Ruby/C++ code instead.

+# What else?
+I used C++ only for competitive programming, I've never cared about writing clean code or well designed code in C++.
+I've never cared about OO in C++.
+So I think it's time for some good writings in C++, isn't it?